xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 **With a moment of concentration, the Solar may banish a weapon Elsewhere.**

-Commit 1 Essence, store an Owned weapon Elsewhere.
+Commit 1 Essence, instantly store or retrieve a weapon you own from Elsewhere.

-If the weapon is in line of sight, it can be called to her hand.
+* If the weapon is in line of sight, it can be called to her hand, and the Solar can't lose the weapon during combat.
-The Solar can't be disarmed during combat.
+* Prevents anyone else from re-attuning to the weapon.
-Prevents anyone else from re-attuning to the weapon.
+* Reduces the Committed Essence cost of an attuned artifact weapon by half, round up.
-Reduces the Committed Essence cost of an attuned artifact weapon by half, round up.
+* By paying 1 Essence, can be used to instantly create ammo for ranged weapons.

 ### War Lion Stance